daisieh/lmc_carshare/README.md

 # check_my_cal

-check_my_cal is a "non-hosted app" for testing the [Transposit JavaScript SDK](https://github.com/transposit/transposit-js-sdk).
+check_my_cal is a simple example of what you can build with the [Transposit JavaScript SDK](https://github.com/transposit/transposit-js-sdk).

 ## Build